 You don’t have to earn the big bucks of a professional baseball player to utilize these preventative tips for shoulder injury prevention.

-Contact Dr. Samuel Koo at (425) 823-4000 for an evaluation if you are having pain or fatigue in your shoulder.
+Contact shoulder surgeon Samuel Koo, MD, MPH at (425) 823-4000 for an evaluation if you are having pain or fatigue in your shoulder.